-As the UN has noted "[a]ctions in support of UN goals cannot substitute for a failure to respect international standards."
-Given that many development partnerships focus on topics directly related to human rights, a more explicit human rights based approach should be a core part of operating standards.
+As the UN has noted "[a]ctions in support of UN goals cannot substitute for a failure to respect international standards."99 Given that many development partnerships focus on topics directly related to human rights, a more explicit human rights based approach should be a core part of operating standards.
 Human rights due diligence and required consultation with relevant stakeholders should be core parts of partnership processes.
 At a minimum, partnerships would be expected to adopt a "do no harm" approach but as many such efforts are geared at least in part to supporting the fulfilment of specific rights, that ambition is too limited.
-For partnerships contributing to the realization of economic, social and cultural rights (ESCR) such as health, education and food, consistency with a rights-based approach requires that the relevant service must be: available in sufficient quantity, accessible to all, culturally and socially acceptable, and of sufficiently high quality in line with the "Availability, Accessibility, Acceptability, and Quality" (AAAQ) standard.
-Acceptability, and
+For partnerships contributing to the realization of economic, social and cultural rights (ESCR) such as health, education and food,100 consistency with a rights-based approach requires that the relevant service must be: available in sufficient quantity, accessibility, Acceptability, and Quality" (AAAQ) standard.101